 Australopithecus afarensis was a hominin species that lived in Africa during the Pliocene and Early Pleistocene epochs.
 The species is thought to be the direct ancestor of the Homo lineage, which includes the human species.
 A. afarensis was characterized by a projecting face, an upright stance, and a mixture of ape-like and human-like body features.
 The brain size of A. afarensis was about 385-550 cm3, which is slightly larger than that of a chimpanzee but much smaller than that of a human.
 The height of A. afarensis ranged from 1-17 m, with females being much shorter than males.What is Australopithecus Animal_1

-See also What is acadian flycatcher animal?
+See also What is australian cattle dog animal?

 How old is Lucy oldest human?